shiftsc/shiftsc.github.io/_pages/mission.md

 ---

 ###### What exactly are these social implications and ethical issues of tech, anyway?
-Some areas we're passionate about:
+Some areas we care about:

 - **Attention Economy**
 - **Ubiquitous Algorithms**